OfficeDev/Office-IT-Pro-Deployment-Scripts/Get-ModernApps/README_Get-ModernApps.md

             Example: cd C:\PowerShellScripts

-3. Create a variable for an array of computers

-            Example: $myarr = ("Computer1","Computer2")

-4. Run the script against the new array
+3. Run the script for specified computers or against an array you have created.

-            Example: .\Get-ModernAppsRemotely.ps1 -ComputerNames ( $myarray )
+            Example: .\Get-ModernAppsRemotely.ps1 -ComputerNames ( $myArray )

-5. Enter the credentials of an administrator account.
+4. Enter the credentials of an administrator account if requested.